Sylvain-Barde/stackTex/README.md

 Figures can be included in an exercise using the `pgfplot` package combined with a `\begin{tikzpicture} ... \end{tikzpicture}` environment.
 As for the maths and table environments, the toolkit does not support the high-level `\begin{figure} ... \end{figure}` environment.
 Note, it is advisable to only include one plot/figure by exercise, as some MAXIMA installations will experience race conditions when generating multiple plots in a Moodle STACK quiz, resulting in the plots being duplicated or displayed in the wrong order.

-The following exercises provide examples of how to include a figure in either the question text or as part of the exercise feedback:
+The following `demo` exercises provide examples of how to include a figure in either the question text or as part of the exercise feedback:
 - `demo/raw_latex_exercises/algebra/linear_slope.tex`
 - `demo/raw_latex_exercises/algebra/system_of equations.tex`
 - `demo/raw latex exercises/statistics/hypothesis.tex`